Open Space in Connecticut

 The Department protects open space by adding lands to the State's system of Parks, Forests, and Wildlife Management Areas, and by providing open space grant funding to its land conservation partners.

 The State's goal is to protect 673,210 acres or 21% of Connecticut's land as open space by the year 2023.
 Ten percent of this open space is to be DEEP-owned as State parks, forests, and wildlife areas.
-The other 11% is to be owned by towns, private non-profit land conservation organizations, water companies, and the federal government.
+The other 11% is to be owned by municipalities, private non-profit land conservation organizations, and water companies.

 State Open Space Programs